Vluuks/AndroidPractice/Week2/Lab/README.md

 For things like counters that keep track how many instances have been made, this is very practical.
 We could for example also keep a count of the total credits amassed by all students.
 By referring to static variables through the class name like `Student.studentCount` it clear at one glance that the `studentCount` variable is overarching all instances and does not belong to one specific object.

-➡️ **Exercise 3.1** *Open `StudentFinalTest.java`.
+➡️ **Exercise 3.1** *Open `StaticTest.java`.
 Instead of incrementing the count manually every time we instantiate a student like in the example, move this functionality to the constructor.*

-➡️ **Exercise 3.2** *Create a get-method that returns the count, instead of having to access it using the dot operator.
-The counter can now be set to private without problems, because access is managed through the constructor and get method.*
+➡️ **Exercise 3.2** *Set the access of the count variable to `private` and define a method that returns the count of students.
+Bear in mind we want this method to be accessible even when we do not have an instance of a `Student` present: what does this mean for the method's access modifier definition?*

 {% next "Next: Constants" %}
 &nbsp;